 What’s the cost?

-The full day package will cost you $65 where as the night time only package is only $35. *If you are a Smart Card Member is it only $15 to get in on the evening event!!!
-You receive entry into both Legoland and the Sea Life Aquarium for the prices above.
+The full-day package will cost you $75 whereas the night time the only package is only $35. *If you are a Smart Card Member is it only $15 to get in on the evening event!!!
+You receive an entry into both Legoland and the Sea Life Aquarium for the prices above.